Radio Free Europe/Radio Liberty: Jamming

 The Soviet government turned its efforts towards blocking reception of Western programs.
 To limit access to foreign broadcasts, the Central Committee decreed that factories should remove all components allowing short-wave reception from USSR-made radio receivers.
 However, consumers easily learned that the necessary spare parts were available on the black market, and electronics engineers opposing the idea would gladly convert radios back to being able to receive short-wave transmissions.

 The most extensive form of reception obstruction was radio jamming.
 This was controlled by the KGB, which in turn reported to the Central Committee.
 Jamming was an expensive and arduous procedure, and its efficacy is still debated.
 In 1958, the Central Committee mentioned that the sum spent on jamming was greater than the sum spent on domestic and international broadcasting combined.
 The Central Committee has admitted that circumventing jamming was both possible and practised in the Soviet Union.
 Due to limited resources, authorities prioritized jamming based on the location, language, time, and theme of Western transmissions.
 Highly political programs in Russian, broadcast at prime time to urban centers, were perceived as the most dangerous.
 Seen as less politically threatening, Western music such as jazz was often transmitted unjammed.
-The intensity of jamming fluctuated over time.

 During and after the Cuban Missile Crisis in late 1962, jamming was intensified.
 The Cuban Missile Crisis, however, was followed by a five-year period when the jamming of most foreign broadcasters ceased, only to intensify again with the Prague Spring in 1968.
 It ceased again in 1973, when Henry Kissinger became the U.S. Secretary of State.
 The end to jamming came abruptly on 21 November 1988 when Soviet and Eastern European jamming of virtually all foreign broadcasts, including RFE/RL services, ceased at 21:00 CET.

 United States

-During the Cold War RFE was often criticized in the United States as not being sufficiently anti-communist.
+During the Cold War, RFE was often criticized in the United States as not being sufficiently anti-communist.
 Although its non-governmental status spared it from full scale McCarthyist investigations, several RFE journalists, including the director of the Czech service, Ferdinand Peroutka, were accused of being soft on Communism.
 Fulton Lewis, a U.S. radio commentator and fervent anti-communist, was one of RFE's sharpest critics throughout the 1950s.
 His critical broadcasts inspired other journalists to investigate the inner workings of the organization, including its connection to the CIA.
 When its CIA ties were exposed in the 1960s, direct funding responsibility shifted to Congress.